zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ```
 Include the code and output with descriptions  in your report.
 ### [7] Open a browser and access address http://localhost or http://127.0.0.1 Confirm you get Hello World!
+Include a screenshot for your browser with descriptions in your report.
 ### [8] Other commands

 To check what is running